Morty's Mind Blowers

 "Morty's Mind Blowers" is the eighth episode of the third season of the American science fiction television series Rick and Morty.
-It follows the two titular characters, both voiced by Justin Roiland, as they experiment with the latter's lost memories.
+It follows the two titular characters, both voiced by Justin Roiland, as they experiment with Morty's lost memories.
 The episode was directed by Bryan Newton and written by various screenwriters, including Mike McMahan, who would later serve as a producer on the fourth season, and both series creators Roiland and Dan Harmon.
 "Morty's Mind Blowers" originally aired on Adult Swim on September 17, 2017, and was watched by 2.51 million viewers.
 A comic sequel of the same name, written by Kyle Starks, Tini Howard, Sarah Graley, Benjamin Dewey, and Josh Trujillo, with designs by Angie Knowles and Roiland's personal approval, was published by Oni Press in Rick and Morty #50 on May 29, 2019.

 Plot

-After Morty requests to have a traumatic memory deleted, Rick reveals a room where he has been storing a number of memories he has removed from Morty's mind, including those about how he inadvertently drove an innocent man to suicide, or how he accidentally sent an alien to hell.
-However, as it turns out, besides the memories that Morty did not want to keep from their adventures, the room also contains memories in which Rick was made to look foolish, so he forcibly removed them from Morty.
-This revelation prompts a fight, during which Rick and Morty have their memories accidentally erased.
+After Morty requests to have a traumatic memory erased, Rick reveals a room where he has been storing numerous memories removed from Morty's mind.
+The vignettes include Morty inadvertently driving an innocent man to suicide, and mistakenly dooming an alien's afterlife.
+Eventually it is revealed that the room also contains memories free of any trauma, where Rick was simply left appearing foolish, so he selfishly removed them from Morty's mind.
+This revelation prompts a fight, resulting in Rick and Morty both having their memories accidentally erased.

 Morty scours the memories around him to replace the ones he lost, but he is displeased with the truth he finds, and convinces Rick that they should kill themselves.
 Summer enters the room moments before they commit suicide.
 At this point, it is revealed that Rick has a contingency plan in place for an occasion such as this.
 Following written instructions, Summer tranquilizes Rick and Morty, restores their memories, and drags them to the living room, placing them on the couch.
 Then Summer administers smelling salts to revive Rick and Morty.
 As they wake up, they're both angry at Summer, believing she allowed them to sleep through several shows on "Interdimensional Cable."
 In the post-credits scene, Jerry discovers a box labeled "Jerry's Mind Blowers", which contains a memory reminiscent of E.T. the Extra-Terrestrial where Jerry is accidentally responsible for the death of an alien.